JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8020 days**.

-And here is a just a random fact -  **Half of a cup of figs will give you just as much calcium as half a cup of milk**.
+And here is a just a random fact -  **The destruction of the Berlin Wall began when private citizens began to demolish entire sections of the Wall without interference from government officials on November 9, 1989**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)